huTurkie/roastdwebsitev1/firstsection.md

-    "Enter your roast or transformation prompt here...", // Main image again "Turn them into a robot 🤖",                        // Robot image "Enter your roast or transformation prompt here...", // Main image again "Turn them into a superhero 🦸"                     // Superhero image ];
+    "Enter your roast or transformation prompt here...", // Main image again "Turn them into a robot 🤖",                        // Robot image "Enter your roast or transformation prompt here...", // Main image again "Turn them into a superhero 🦸",                     // Superhero image "Enter your roast or transformation prompt here...", // Main image again "Put them in a movie poster 🎬"                     // Movie poster image ];
 ```